GingerSSS/NyansaUIChallenge/README.md

    Update the device list UI to enable editing of the owner's name.
 Please make sure that if that device is displayed anywhere else on the screen the owners name should also be updated.
 Please refrain from using plugins or other's code.

 #### To Use:
    Single click the owner's name you want to revise, input the new name you want to use, then click any where blank area in the page.
-The corresponding owner's name will automatically update on any other field using the same variable.
+   The corresponding owner's name will automatically update on any other fields using the same variable.

 Eg:
    * Single click the owner: Mary Morales,